LinArcX/winny/README.md

 - Switch to it: `cd ~` or `cd`
 - Switch to root of current drive: `cd /`
 - `cd %AppData%` just work in cmd.
 In powershell, you should use: `cd $env:APPDATA`
+- To power-off the computer: `shutdown /p` or Stop-Computer
+- To restart the computer: `shutdown /r` or Restart-Computer
 - Default config folder (equivalent to `~/.config` in __*nix-based__ os):

     `C:\Users\linarcx\AppData\Local`